Fine Arts

 Drawing I

-This class introduces students to a range of drawing techniques that are used in the creation of illustrative works.
+This class introduces students to a range of drawing techniques used in the creation of illustrative works.
 The class teaches the proper use of a variety of artistic tools to develop an awareness of craftsmanship.
-Through this course, students will have the opportunity to draw from observation as well as from their own interests for themed drawings.
+Through this course, students have the opportunity to draw from observation and from their own interests for themed drawings.
 This course prepares students for all advanced level 2D Art courses.

 Drawing II